nokusukun/DCSE/README.md

 ## Usage: Actually using it
 ------
-To send an encrypted message, just append your text with `..cse` to encrypt it.
+To send an encrypted message, just append your text with `..cse[space]` to encrypt it.

+_Issue: The space is needed because of discord's internal processes.
+Probably has to do with react's model bindings.
+If anyone has a fix to avoid adding space to update react's internal models then that would be great!_

 [Here's a gifv in action](http://i.imgur.com/cZZPNAC.gifv)